INEQUALITY AND INSTITUTIONS - Economic, social, and political frictions

 Skills acquired thanks to the program :

 This course gets you up to speed with the existing academic literature.
-It presents leading theories, different research methods, and takes stock of the empirical evidence on inequality and institutional development.
+It presents research methods, data sources, theories, and it takes stock of the empirical evidence on inequality and institutional development.
 On that basis, it identifies the research frontier on this topic.

 How will MA and PhD students benefit from this program :

-The programme will help you to improve your research skills by introducing key concepts and critically introducing you to recent research.
+The program will help you to improve your research skills by introducing key concepts and critically introducing you to recent research.
 It will help you identify research questions and methodologies.

 How will professionals benefit from this program :

-The programme allows you to gain a broader perspective on inequality based on recent academic work.
+The program allows you to gain a broader perspective on inequality based on recent academic work.
 But, it also expands your analytical skills by engaging critically with research questions and methodologies.

 - In person, taking into account the highest sanitary measures to protect the participants and professors.
 On site, our parisian campus offers teaching and logistics space : classrooms, teaching theater, garden, coffee and lunch breaks facilities...